 This often results in term projects—and friendly competitions—as students form teams and try to design the best solution for an industry sponsor.
 During the semester, meetings and presentations provide a great opportunity to connect with your client, learn more about their industry, and make a lasting impression.

 This is an end-of-term project that students must design and execute on their own, though instructors will of course be available to support.
-It’s perhaps the most informal work-integrated learning option, since you’re not actually employed by an external organization—but whether you’re working to design autonomous navigation assistants for airports or developing new heat exchange systems for harnessing geothermal energy, you’re doing critical and innovative work in your chosen field.
+It’s perhaps the most informal type of experiential education, since you’re not actually employed by an external organization.
+But whether you’re working to design autonomous navigation assistants for airports or developing new heat exchange systems for harnessing geothermal energy, you’re doing critical and innovative work in your chosen field.

 5. Field experience